-Fiat Chrysler Likely To Deepen And Extend Autonomous Car Relationship With Alphabet / Waymo
+Fiat Chrysler Likely To Deepen And Extend Autonomous Car Relationship With Alphabet/Waymo

 What does this mean for the companies involved?

-For FCA: This would mean that FCA’s status as Alphabet’s first and preferred vehicle partner may remain intact for a second-generation vehicle type, again based on the Chrysler Pacifica hybrid but with improved and smaller sensors.
+For FCA: This would mean that FCA’s status as Alphabet’s first and preferred vehicle partner may remain intact for a second-generation vehicle type, again, based on the Chrysler Pacifica hybrid but with improved and smaller sensors.

 For Alphabet-Waymo: This would mean that Alphabet-Waymo has found the relationship with FCA to be fruitful, as Alphabet-Waymo, like the most eligible bride in the village, could pick almost any partner for autonomous car development.

-For Tesla (TSLA): This would mean that a formidable competitor is taking root beyond what Alphabet-Waymo disclosed at the Detroit Auto Show in January, and that it will not stop with the vehicle that’s been seen testing primarily nearby Waymo’s headquarters in the recent months.
+For Tesla (NASDAQ:TSLA): This would mean that a formidable competitor is taking root beyond what Alphabet-Waymo disclosed at the Detroit Auto Show in January, and that it will not stop with the vehicle that’s been seen testing primarily nearby Waymo’s headquarters in the recent months.
 Something more impressive appears just around the corner.

 For the other automakers: Well, I’m lumping in so many players in this category that of course the comment must be a bit general.
-What it means is that whether the automaker is primarily focused on internal development (Mercedes, Nissan, GM etc) or whether it is also partnering with Alphabet-Waymo (Honda), it is clear that nobody will be able to rest as the FCA-Alphabet-Waymo partnership will likely be taken to the next level within only months from now.
+What it means is that whether the automaker is primarily focused on internal development (Mercedes, Nissan, GM etc.) or whether it is also partnering with Alphabet-Waymo (Honda), it is clear that nobody will be able to rest as the FCA-Alphabet-Waymo partnership will likely be taken to the next level within only months from now.
 FCA looks to be working with Alphabet-Waymo to raise the bar on autonomous driving yet again - soon.

 Prediction: What will FCA do?

 Based on the composition of vehicles, what they had attached to them in terms of sensors, and where they appear to be going when seen testing, I believe we could be only a few short months away from FCA being able to announce a next-generation step forward in autonomous car development.
-Such a step forward looks likely to continue to involve Alphabet-Waymo, as it seeks to go to market in the coming years with a better product than any that Tesla, General Motors, Nissan, Mercedes, Ford, Volkswagen-Audi, Volvo, Toyota and Hyundai will be able to bring to market in that time frame.
+Such a step forward looks likely to continue to involve Alphabet-Waymo, as it seeks to go to market in the coming years with a better product than any that Tesla, General Motors, Nissan, Mercedes, Ford, Volkswagen-Audi (OTCPK:VLKAF) (OTCPK:AUDVF), Volvo (OTC:VOLAF), Toyota, and Hyundai (OTC:HYMLF) will be able to bring to market in that time frame.
 That’s clearly their objective, and it’s not clear to me that the market is understanding this.

 I don’t think this is 7-12 months away, but closer to just a few short months.
-And it may involve a cross-country trip, not too different from what another much more media-saturated company has in mind for the fourth quarter of 2017.
+And, it may involve a cross-country trip, not too different from what another much more media-saturated company has in mind for the fourth quarter of 2017.

 Impact on FCA’s valuation: Should be positive.